pl453s/linux-mint-gnome/README.md

 ## Migrate from an official edition

-**WARNING: Your computer may be wiped, depending of what you choose to do at the installation.**
+**WARNING: Your computer may be wiped, depending of what you choose to do at the installation**
-**WARNING: I strongly recommands to NOT migrate from a live session, reboot when asked**
+**WARNING: I strongly recommand to NOT migrate from a live session, reboot when asked**
 - Get the ISO of any edition of Linux Mint 20 https://linuxmint.com/release.php?id=38
 - Use this ISO to install Mint on a computer or a virtual machine
 - Download the lastest release packages and scripts